Traits Of Immature People

 - Valuing materialism and excess.
 Thinking the height of success is owning a bunch of flashy possessions, and showing off by throwing your money around.

 - Valuing sexual conquests for their own sake.
-There's nothing wrong with wanting to have casual sex, but it having it doesn't automatically make you better than someone who isn't sleeping around.
+There's nothing wrong with wanting casual sex, but it having it doesn't automatically make you better than someone who isn't sleeping around.

-- Valuing youngness and youth culture for its own sake.
-Having a black-and-white mentality that anything new is good, and anything associated with older generations is bad.
+- Valuing being young and youth culture for its own sake.
+Having a black and white mentality that anything new is good, and anything associated with older generations is bad.